tomjoht/doc-api-book/usingapi/docapis_diving_into_dot_notation.md

----
-title: Diving into dot notation
+# Diving into dot notation
-permalink: /docapis_diving_into_dot_notation/
-keywords:
-course: "Documenting REST APIs"
-weight: 2.3
-type: notes_docapis
----
-{% include notes.html %}

 ## Use a dot to access the value from a key